Train derails in eastern Taiwan, killing 48, injuring dozens

 Taiwan's extensive rail system has undergone substantial upgrades in recent years, particularly with the addition of a high-speed line connecting the capital Taipei with west coast cities to the south.

-The train involved in Friday's derailment, the Toroko No. 408, is one of Taiwan's newer models.
+The train involved in Friday's derailment, the Taroko No. 408, is one of Taiwan's newer models.

 Train derails in eastern Taiwan, killing 48, injuring dozens